js2me/mobx-view-model/.changeset/pretty-ends-go.md

 "mobx-view-model": minor
 ---

-`id` property not is optional for implementation for `ViewModelSimple` interface
+`id` property now is optional for implementation for `ViewModelSimple` interface

 Now you can do not implement `ViewModelSimple` interface to work with this library: